Workplace Sexual Harassment Lawyer: Employment Law Services in New Jersey | Charles Z. Schalk

 You have the right to take action to address sexual harassment.
 Harassment can occur irrespective of the victim’s sexual orientation, and legal protections are in place for all individuals.
 Here are three of the most important steps to take if you were the victim of job-related sexual misconduct in New Jersey:

 1. Document the Incident: You should try to keep a detailed record of the sexual harassment.
 Along with other things, this includes documenting each incident (dates, times, locations, witnesses, etc).
 You should note the specific behaviors or comments made and your response to each incident.
 Be sure to preserve relevant emails or text messages.
+Be sure to note that the behavior was unwelcome sexual harassment, as this is a critical element in legal claims.

 3. Consult With an Attorney: You never have to figure out everything on your own.
 A workplace sexual harassment lawyer in New Jersey can advise you on the strength of your case, help navigate complex legal processes, and represent through all aspects of the legal process.
 Through a claim, you may be entitled to a number of different remedies, including financial compensation for your damages.